syncfusion/Xamarin-ExpenseAnalysis/README.md

 1. View budget.
 2. Add new expenses.
 3. View the overview of expenses and its details.
-4. View the expense with the options to sort by category and date.
+4. View the expense by category and date.
 5. Analyze the trends of the current year’s expenses with charts.

 ## Screens ##